March 19, 2025

 Order ‘Rare Gems’ and save 30%

-Howard Megdal, founder and editor of The Next and The IX, released his latest book on May 7, 2024.
-This deeply reported story follows four connected generations of women’s basketball pioneers, from Elvera “Peps” Neuman to Cheryl Reeve and from Lindsay Whalen to Sylvia Fowles and Paige Bueckers.
+Howard Megdal, founder and editor of The IX Basketball and The IX Sports, wrote this deeply reported book.
+“Rare Gems” follows four connected generations of women’s basketball pioneers, from Elvera “Peps” Neuman to Cheryl Reeve and from Lindsay Whalen to Sylvia Fowles and Paige Bueckers.

-If you enjoy his coverage of women’s basketball every Wednesday at The IX, you will love “Rare Gems: How Four Generations of Women Paved the Way for the WNBA.”
-Click the link below to order and enter MEGDAL30 at checkout.
+If you enjoy Megdal’s coverage of women’s basketball every Wednesday at The IX Sports, you will love “Rare Gems: How Four Generations of Women Paved the Way for the WNBA.”
+Click the link below to order and enter MEGDAL30 at checkout to save 30%!

 Megdal and Amoore ultimately close out the show by talking about what this final tournament means to her, especially as she gets to play at home.
 “It’s super cool,” Amoore says.
-“Given the ability to host, it’s really good tournament-wise, … it obviously creates an advantage.”
-But just to “give the people what they’ve been missing out on,” might be what excites Amoore the most.
+“Given the ability to host, it’s really good tournament-wise. … It obviously creates an advantage.”
+But just to “give the people what they’ve been missing out on” might be what excites Amoore the most.

 Make sure to subscribe to the Locked On Women’s Basketball podcast to keep learning about the WNBA, women’s college basketball, basketball history and much more!